 What Else Do Shower Filters Miss?

-Shower-head filters don’t just miss minerals such as calcium and magnesium.
-They also don’t address other common water-quality issues, , including potential contamination from iron and sulfur.
+Shower head filters don’t just miss minerals such as calcium and magnesium.
+They also don’t address other common water quality issues, , including excess iron and sulfur.
 Iron water contamination can lead to red or brown stains on your faucets and tub, while sulfur creates an unpleasant smell that might remind you of rotten eggs.

 That means that you could spend significant time researching and selecting a shower filter, only to still end up with a frustrating shower experience because your filtration isn’t comprehensive enough.